UNINETTSigma2/documentation/newjobs/jobs.md

 - OpenMP example(s)
 - MPI + OpenMP example(s)
-- how to run mpi jobs on Saga
+- how to run mpi jobs on Saga - Same as on Fram.
+- qsumm - must be rewritten first
+- scheduling.
+Should be linked from queue_system.md

 ### Needs more work